John Hughes's unrealized projects: The History of Ohio from the Beginning of Time to the End of the Universe

 In the early 1980s, Hughes and P. J. O'Rourke scripted an unproduced adaptation of National Lampoon Sunday Newspaper Parody which they titled The History of Ohio from the Beginning of Time to the End of the Universe.
 According to O'Rourke, "We never really got it to work and finally abandoned it.
 But it was fun to work together."

+Patagonia

+In July 1981, a screenplay called Patagonia was drafted by Hughes, based on a story he conceived with Harmon Berns.
+Kirk Honeycutt, author of John Hughes: A Life in Film, described it as an "Indiana Jones-style movie".

 National Lampoon's The Joy of Sex: A Dirty Love Story

 The Joy of Sex: A Dirty Love Story was initially set to be Penny Marshall's directorial debut and Hughes' first produced script, which consisted of several unrelated vignettes.
 However, as a result of the death of star John Belushi in 1982, Hughes' script was not used for the final film.
 It would eventually see release in 1983, titled Joy of Sex, but without the involvement of Marshall either.